5 Coffee Shops to Check Out in Philadelphia’s Historic District

 Menagerie is a great coffeehouse choice for anyone seeking more of a modern, minimalistic environment.
 The brick walls, large windows, and tree stump coffee tables definitely add a sleek, stylish touch not found at other nearby coffeeshops.
 If you arrive early enough in the morning, you can enjoy a prime people-watching window seat.

-This place has a very casual, relaxed vibe, and thus, tends to attract both repeat locals and new tourists who prefer a laid-back coffeeshop ambiance.
+Menagerie offers a very casual, relaxed vibe, and thus, tends to attract both repeat locals and new tourists seeking a laid-back experience.
 Menagerie serves coffee from Dogwood, a renowned roaster in the Minnesota region which recently ranked as one of the nation’s top roasters.
 Also, they offer a small selection of local eats and treats, so you do not need to stop elsewhere for breakfast.

 Location: 410 S 2nd St